isaacovercast/QuoteWall/README.md

 * "I'm 99% sure I have a pretty lumpy head." - 10/22/15
 * "You pick your own misery." - 1/12/22
 * "If I had a mind palace it would be burned to the ground by now." - 3/6/23
+* "I was trying to help a turtle cross the road and it peed on my glasses!" - 6/30/23

 # From Papers